- What is a lead management system?

 - A proactive approach on a suitable channel.

-This lever is key because it transforms a passive lead into an active lead.
-Without activation, many leads remain stuck in a gray area… until they disappear. 🫥
+Without activation, many leads stay stuck in limbo… until they disappear. 🫥

-This is often where the difference between a stagnant pipeline and a moving pipeline is made. 🏃🏻♀️
+This is often where the difference between a stagnant pipeline and a moving one is made. 🏃🏻♀️

 6. Multiply your points of contact

-Multichannel marketing allows you to remain visible without being intrusive… provided you are well organized.
-It’s not about sending more messages, but sending the right messages on the right channels at the right time.
+Multichannel outreach helps you stay visible without being intrusive, if it’s done intentionally.
+It’s not about sending more messages.
+It’s about sending the right message, on the right channel, at the right time.

 7. Convert your leads into customers